-Prerequisite: ENGL 101, HUM 100, and HIST 111 strongly recommended.
+Prerequisite: ENGL 101 and ART 201 and HIST 111 recommended but not required.

 INDIVIDUAL EDUCATION PROGRAM (IEP)

 IEP 70, 71, 72 Individual Education Program (1-5)

 The Individual Education Program offers individualized instruction in the areas of reading, writing, study skills, spelling, basic English skills and composition, vocational and survival skills to students below 8th grade skill level.
 Students may enroll any time during the quarter after an initial assessment by an instructor in the Drop-In Assistance for Learning (DIAL) Center.